patrickahrend/TUM-NLP-Praktikum/README.md

     │   └── raw            <- The original, immutable data from the other repository which I decided to use.
     │
     ├── deliverables
     │   ├── presentation   <- Intermediate and Final presentation of the project.
-    │   ├── report
-    │   └── graphics     <- Graphics used in the report.
+    │   └── report
     │
     ├── docker-compose.yml        <- Docker compose file to run the frontend and backend together ├── Dockerfile_backend        <- Dockerfile for the backend
     │
     ├── models             <- Models trained on different embeddings as well as the embeddings models itself     │   ├── embeddings